serverless/enterprise/examples/email-signup-form/README.md

 The goal of our Secrets feature is to support storing and using any generic secret as a [Serverless Variable](https://serverless.com/framework/docs/providers/aws/guide/variables/).
 This will be supported in upcoming weeks.

-What Secrets supports now is creating a secific type of secret: AWS Access Keys.
+What Secrets supports now is creating a specific type of secret: AWS Access Keys.

 You can use Secrets to reference temporary AWS Access Keys that last for 1 hour, used for the purpose of deploying your Serverless Framework project to the underlying AWS account.